Connect with others who understand.

 Written by Jessica Wolpert

 You notice bumps on your hands or feet.
-They itch or hurt, and you want to know what they are right away and how you can treat them.
+They itch or hurt, and you probably want to know what they are right away so you can treat them.
 Are they symptoms of dyshidrotic eczema, or are they warts?

-While your health care provider can make a definitive diagnosis, there are some ways to tell dyshidrotic eczema and warts apart.
-The two skin conditions may look similar, but they have very different causes and treatments.
+Although only a healthcare provider can make a clear diagnosis, there are ways to tell the difference between dyshidrotic eczema and warts.
+These two skin conditions can look alike at first, but they have different causes — and need different treatments.

 What Is Dyshidrotic Eczema?

-Dyshidrotic eczema is a form of eczema that can affect your palms, the soles of your feet, and the sides of your fingers and toes.
-It’s most common in people aged 20 to 40, and according to Cleveland Clinic, people assigned female at birth are most likely to develop it.
+Dyshidrotic eczema is a type of eczema that affects the palms of the hands, soles of your feet, and sides of the fingers and toes.
+It’s most common in people aged 20 to 40, and according to Cleveland Clinic, females are most likely to develop it.

 What Causes Dyshidrotic Eczema?